kosmikgirl/kosmikgirl/README.md

 ```

-:round_pushpin:  Where I am now?
+:round_pushpin:&nbsp;Where I am now?
 Buenos Aires, Argentina.\

-:bulb:  I'm currently improving my problem solving skills.
+:bulb:&nbsp;I'm currently improving my problem solving skills.
 How?
 Doing challenges, solving taks at Hackerrank.\

-:book:  In continuous process of keep learning React and Jest (learning never ends for me).\
+:book:&nbsp;In continuous process of keep learning React and Jest (learning never ends for me).\

-:mag_right:  I’m looking to collaborate on a company that is aligned with my purpose.
+:mag_right:&nbsp;I’m looking to collaborate on a company that is aligned with my purpose.
 That's right, I want to help to make this world a better place to live.\

-⚡ Fun facts: I'm an enthusiastic of life coaching.
+⚡ Fun facts:&nbsp;I'm an enthusiastic of life coaching.
 Help other people makes me feel alive